 Understated elegance, great selection of craft beer, cocktails and tasty food will make your evening here unforgettable.
 D&T has a certain ambience that attracts a wide range of Kyiv dwellers from Hipsters to Businessmen.

 Alchemist, popular Kyiv bar, is a mixture of a neighborhood bar, a restaurant and a concert hall.
 It is believed that Alchemist serves the best drinks and cocktails in the city.
 Alchemist is famous for its classy jazz jam sessions and avant-garde take on jazz and blues.
 Alchemist bar consists of 3 medium sized halls that are full of happy surprises.
 Alchemist’s premium drinks menu features innovative cocktails crafted by their in-house expert mixologists, an impressive wine selection, and a range of domestic and imported spirits to assure the bar is stocked to satisfy every taste.
 The very friendly staff serve explosive signature cocktails with relaxed and easy attitude.
 Wedging a hip crowd of well-coiffed youth in checked shirts and leather jackets into its cramped space, the bar plays pop-rock from the Beatles to cutting-edge indie groups, as well as jazz and blues on occasional night to cater to all music lovers.

 Read: Most Popular Night Clubs in Kyiv Downtown

 Kyiv is a city of breathtaking views, rich culture and raucous nightlife.
+The long list of exciting things to do in Kiev impresses tourists.
 This is a truly magnificent city and it has what it seems like endless number of attractions to visit.
 But if this is your first time to the capital of Ukraine or you don’t have much time for sightseeing, we tried to feature a number of must see places in Kyiv you don’t want to miss.
 Enjoy your exploration of Kyiv.